Continually Updated Clinical Reference

 Genetics

 Reported numbers regarding family history are affected by selection criteria.
-A family history of seizures in about more than a third and of migraines in about 20% has been reported in patients with late-onset childhood epilepsy with occipital spikes (Gastaut type).
-In Panayiotopoulos syndrome, reported family history of epilepsy ranged from none to 30% and febrile seizure from 17-25%.
+A family history of seizures in approximately more than a third of cases and of migraines in about 20% of cases has been reported in patients with late-onset childhood epilepsy with occipital spikes (Gastaut type).
+In Panayiotopoulos syndrome, reported family history of epilepsy ranged from none to 30% of patients and febrile seizure from 17–25% of patients.

 Electroencephalography